 What Is Apostille?

-- Educational certificates
+- Educational certificates (degrees, diplomas, transcripts)

 - Birth and marriage records

-- Police clearance
+- Police clearance certificates

-- Commercial and legal papers
+- Commercial or legal papers

-Apostille vs Certificate Attestation: What’s the Difference?
+Apostille vs Certificate Attestation: Key Differences

-Criteria | Apostille | Certificate Attestation |
+| Criteria | Apostille | Certificate Attestation |

-Used in | Hague Convention countries | Non-Hague countries |
+| Used in | Hague Convention countries | Non-Hague countries |

-Embassy Involvement | Not required | Required (Embassy/Consulate legalization) |
+| Embassy Involvement | Not required | Required (Embassy/Consulate legalization) |

-Recognized By | Over 120 countries | Countries like UAE, Saudi Arabia, China, etc. |
+| Recognized By | Over 120 countries | Countries like UAE, Saudi Arabia, China, etc. |

-Speed of Processing | Typically faster | More time-consuming |
+| Speed of Processing | Typically faster | More time-consuming |

-Accepted Documents | Personal, educational, commercial | Same categories |
+| Accepted Documents | Personal, educational, commercial | Same categories |

 Types of Documents That Require Apostille or Attestation